American Humane Society: Red Star Rescue

 According to The Gettysburg Times, the "American Humane Association began offering animal relief in August 1916, by accepting an invitation of the War Department to help animals used by the U.S. Army during WWI.
 The invitation resulted in the development of the American Red Star Animal Relief Program later known as Red Star Rescue Relief.
 Since its inception, the American Humane Association's Red Star Animal Emergency Services has responded to national and international disasters, rescuing thousands of animals."
-Now called America Humane Society Red Star Animal Rescue, disasters in which the group has rescued animals include the 2011 Joplin tornado, Hurricane Katrina, the 2010 Haiti earthquake, Hurricane Sandy, the 2011 Tōhoku earthquake and tsunami, and the September 11 attacks,.
+Now called the American Humane Society Red Star Animal Rescue, disasters in which the group has rescued animals include the 2011 Joplin tornado, Hurricane Katrina, the 2010 Haiti earthquake, Hurricane Sandy, the 2011 Tōhoku earthquake and tsunami, and the September 11 attacks.

 American Humane Society have units stationed across the country to rescue animals in crisis.
 It includes emergency response vehicles customized to help animals in disasters, as well as rescue equipment designed for animal search and rescue.